Need to know / Australia

 The Australia working holiday visa is super flexible, allowing you to do casual or career work – anywhere in Oz.
 Head to the East Coast for iconic cities such as Sydney, Melbourne and Brisbane; to the West Coast and Perth for lower living costs and a more laidback lifestyle; or venture out to the islands of Queensland, vineyards of South Australia, or up to the Northern Territory for an authentic taste of Aussie life.

-Casual, seasonal and backpacker jobs Great news for working holidaymakers, Australia is currently crying out for casual and seasonal staff.
-The original working holiday destination, Australia has a backpacker-friendly culture where employers are used to taking on working holidaymakers.
+Casual, seasonal and backpacker jobs The original working holiday destination, Australia has a backpacker-friendly culture where employers are used to taking on working holidaymakers.
 Typical jobs include working in hospitality, tourism, sales, construction, retail and harvest work such as fruit picking.
 Hospitality and harvest work often include subsidised staff accommodation – making them a great choice to save money, meet people and live in wild locations.
 (With the added bonus of those jobs in regional Australia contributing towards your second visa).

 Career or professional jobs Your visa also allows you to do jobs related to your training, trade or profession.
 Such as working in beauty, nursing, the trades, marketing, finance, fashion, IT and everything between.
 You can apply for roles as an Aussie would – via LinkedIn, job sites and recruiters – but just be aware that you can't work for one employer for more than six months without them sponsoring you.